This book contains four stories, but we should probably start with the story about the author / translator / illustrator.

 This is one of many versions of Cinderella.
 The tale starts with a mother who gives her daughter a doll just before she dies.
 When father remarries and a stepmother with two wicked daughters on her own starts gnawing Vassilissa, a doll helps her.
 Things became even more dangerous when Vassilissa is sent to Yaga Baba to get some light.
 The girl became a prisoner, is forced to work very hard for only a crust of bread, has to sort bad seed from good one under the threat of death, but her doll helps her to get through all the perils.

-Despite following all the orders of the witch it became apparent Yaga Baba will eat her, so the doll helped Vassilissa to escape together with a skull with glowing eye holes.
+Despite following all the orders given by the witch it became apparent Yaga Baba will eat her, so the doll helped Vassilissa to escape together with a skull with glowing eye holes.
 When she returned home, the light coming from the skull burnt the step-mother and her daughters.
 After that Vassilissa decided to move out of the house, started living with an old woman, where she made some linen so fine only a prince could wear it.
 When prince finds out about the skillful girl, marries her and they lived happily ever after.